SimplySylvia/Intro-Sass/README.md

 ```

 Now when we change the variable it will reflect across ALL instances!
-Saving but time and making our develoment more effeciant.
+Saving time and making our develoment more efficiant.
 Go throughout all the css and combine as many similar attributes into variables as you can.
 Then adjust the variables to reflect the styles of your choice.

 So easy its like magic!